-Of the 12 reviews synthesising evidence of the impact of exercise on cognitive function, only three found either no effect on cognitive outcomes, inclusive evidence for effect, or benefit only in younger populations of PLwD.
-In addition to cognition benefits, exercise appears to improve activities of daily living and functional independence while reducing the risk of falls by 34 per cent.
-The impact of exercise or physical activity on behavioral and psychological symptoms of dementia were mixed, although there was some evidence for a reduction in depression.
+Of the 12 reviews synthesising evidence of the impact of exercise on cognitive function, only 3 found either no effect on cognitive outcomes, inclusive evidence for effect, or benefit only in younger populations of PLwD.
+In addition to cognition benefits, exercise appears to improve activities of daily living and functional independence while reducing the risk of falls by 34%.
+The impact of exercise or physical activity on BPSD were mixed, although there was some evidence for a reduction in depression.